chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ### Steps for Large-Scoped Tasks

 Making decisions about small fixes and scoped features can often be made as part of a project's contribution workflow.
-However, when discussing large-scoped task that touch several project parts, impacts a substantial user base, or significantly changes the project's architecture, behavior governance, community workflows that streamlined process is no longer suitable.
+However, when discussing large-scoped task that touches several project parts, impacts a substantial user base, or significantly changes the project's architecture, behavior governance, and community workflows, that streamlined process is no longer suitable.
 Such significant decisions require more robust decision-making processes where the interested and impacted parties can show their support, hesitations, ask questions, and align towards a path for implementation, or even reject the proposal.
 Community-governed projects usually have an Enhancement Proposal or Request for Discussion mechanism for such cases:

 <p align="center">
   <img src="images/enhancement-workflow.svg" alt="" width="70%"/>
 </p>

-The goal of this process is to build consensus within the community on the task's design and implementation considering the short, mid, and long-term implications of such a change.
+The goal of this process is to build consensus within the community on the task's design and implementation, considering the short, mid, and long-term implications of such a change.
 This process also helps provide a transparent and inclusive decision-making process.

 When working on enhancement proposals: